J95Ortiz/hangman-game/README.md

 ### VISITOR GOALS

-The application was created with the aim of being used as a game.
+The application was created as a game.
 Its use should feel simple and straightforwards, and instructions have been provided to ensure users feel confident they can use it without issues or difficulties.

 The User can choose a difficulty level at the beginning, and once the game has completed they are asked if they want to replay.
 They are also able to choose a difficulty at this stage.